mpayumo/book-recommender-model/README.md

 ### Rating Scale

 Book Crossing has a sliding scale of 1 to 10 that users utilize to rate the books.
 There is an overwhelming amount of users in 2004 that gave the books a rating of 0.
+Overall, there is a total of <code>1,149,780</code> ratings during the specified time period.

 <p align = "center"><img src = "img/distribution_book_ratings.jpg"></p>